Generalized Composition via Nerves: Models and Algebra: Models of n i s

 Suppose $y_i = d_i(w)$, given $w = \text{comp}_{n,i}( \OM{y}{n+1}{i})$.
 We must verify that $y_i$ is subface-simplicial, $i$-surjective, $(i-1)$-surjective and $\DPQ{i-2}{i+1}{n}$. \MS

-\NI {\bf That $y_i$ is subface-simplicial:} We know from the e-simplicial composites lemma (page \pageref{simpclosure}) that $y_i$ is e-simplicial, and, since all the faces of $y_i$ are faces of the other $y_j$ (which are all subface-simplicial) then $y_i$ is subface-simplicial also.\MS
+\NI {\bf That $y_i$ is subface-simplicial:} The e-simplicial composites Lemma \refpage{simpclosure} implies that $y_i$ is e-simplicial.
+Since all the faces of $y_i$ are faces of the other $y_j$ (which are all subface-simplicial) then $y_i$ is subface-simplicial also. \MS

-\NI {\bf That $y_i$ is \SUR{i}}: Starting with an arbitrary element $t \in d_i(y_i) = d_i(d_i(w))$ we must find an element $b_i \in y_i$ such that $e_i(b_i)=t$.
+\NI {\bf That $y_i$ is \SUR{i}}: Starting with an arbitrary element $t \in d_i(y_i) = d_i d_i(w)$ we must find an element $b_i \in y_i$ such that $e_i(b_i)=t$.
 Since every element of $y_i = d_i(w)$ arises as $e_i(b)$ for some $b \in w$, it suffices to find $b \in w$ such that $e_i(e_i(b)) = t$.
 The following array calculation shows how to do that.

 We start with the element $t \in d_i(y_i)$ in row $i$ column $i$ labelled ``$1$'' in the array below, then fill in row $i+1$ by $i$-surjectivity.

 Next, we fill in row $i-2$ (step ``$3$'') by $i$-surjectivity.
 Now the array looks like this: